When and Why Does Multi-Agent Debate Fail and Does It Really Underperform?: Related Work

 \section{Related Work}

-In this section, we discuss the related work and background of \mad and scalable oversight.
+In this section, we discuss the related work and background of \mad.

 \textbf{Multi-Agent Debate.} \mad aims to imitate the cooperation of humans towards building a society of AI~\citep{Minsky1987TheSO}.
 Recently, \mad has gained significant attention as one of the promising approaches to scale up the test-time computation for enhancing reasoning and alignment~\citep{ai_safety_debate,du2023improving,khan2024debating,kenton2024on}.
+A full categorization of prior \mad approaches is given in Appendix~\ref{appdx:related_work_table}.

 A typical \mad protocol involves two or more agents to explore a diverse set of solutions, provide evidence to support their respective solutions, and reach a consensus~\citep{du2023improving}.
 A judge agent can also be incorporated to read the transcripts of the debate and to give a final answer~\citep{khan2024debating}. \mad has demonstrated great potential in improving the reasoning and reducing the hallucinations of LLMs~\citep{du2023improving,liang2023encouraging,yin-etal-2023-exchange,chen-etal-2024-comm}. \citet{liang2023encouraging} further assigned personalities to the debating agents to explore the potential answers more efficiently. \citet{yin-etal-2023-exchange} manually specified diverse roles to agents, and proposed a confidence-based mechanism to reduce the error propagation during reasoning. \citet{chen-etal-2024-comm} proposed a more fine-grained role assignment based on reasoning paths of agents.